 Technology keeps advancing at a surreal pace, and it can be difficult to navigate the sea of available options if you haven’t been keeping up with the latest releases.

-But fear not, that’s why you have us!
-We’re here to prove to you that, no matter what anyone says, you don’t have to spend thousands of dollars on a liquid-cooled beast of a machine that will run new games in 4K for the next decade.
+We’ll prove to you that, no matter what anyone says, you don’t have to spend thousands of dollars on a liquid-cooled beast of a machine that will run new games in 4K for the next decade.

-In this article, we’ve reviewed 5 such PCs and a couple of honorable mentions.
+In this article, we’ve reviewed 5 prebuilt PCs for around $800 and explained in detail what makes them great.
 So let’s take a close look at each one of these computers, and find out what they’re capable of.